We’ll be back with more conversations from the AWC team soon.

-Click below to register, or scroll down to watch previous conversations.Instructions for joining the live webinars
+Scroll down to watch previous webinars.Instructions for joining the live webinars

 Professor John Woinarski is one of Australia’s pre-eminent conservation biologists, with a career spanning four decades in biodiversity research, policy and management.
 He co-authored the Action Plan for Australian Mammals which guides much of AWC’s work with threatened mammal species.
 John joined AWC’s Board of Directors in 2020.

 Representing a landmark collaboration between AWC and the NSW National Parks and Wildlife Service (as part of the NSW Government’s Saving Our Species program), AWC’s work in the Pilliga helps protect a vital piece of habitat for Australia’s threatened species.
 Already a refuge for a suite of wildlife, the Pilliga project area is now the site of an ambitious reintroduction program of at least six locally extinct mammals.
 Operations Manager Wayne Sparrow and Acting Regional Ecologist Dr Greg Holland provide an update on the Pilliga Project.